 Please see individual assessment testing information sheets.

-No. There is no cost for Douglas College students (the cost is included in your application and registration fee).
+No. There is no cost for Douglas College students completing an assessment (the cost is included in your application and registration fee).

 You may take an assessment for admission to courses and/or programs a maximum of two times within a two-year period.
 For most standardized tests, there is a four month waiting period before you can do a retest.